An accredited professional course for aspiring architects

 Careers & Opportunities

-Our graduates have an outstanding reputation of meeting the needs of and securing roles within the architectural profession.
-Once you’ve completed this course, most of you will then take a sandwich year gaining professional experience, before continuing to study at postgraduate level for a Master's in Architecture.
+Our graduates have an outstanding reputation for securing roles within the architectural profession, working in the UK and overseas in all scales of practice.
+Once you’ve completed this course, most of you will then take a ‘year out’ gaining paid and mentored professional experience in a practice, before continuing to study at postgraduate level for a Master of Architecture degree.

 Others change career direction after attaining their degree and move into various areas of the construction industry, such as property development and project management.